HOA Fines and Penalties

 • Laundry Facilities.
 The service can be suspended if laundry machines are paid through owners' dues.
 However, if they are coin-operated, the service cannot be suspended.

 • Miscellaneous.
 Receiving and sending calls through the association's switchboard (mostly highrise associations) can be suspended, as can signing for packages and deliveries (mostly associations with on-site staffing).
-The announcement of guests can be suspended (mostly gated communities and highrises), i.e., guests can be turned away and told to contact the owner and have him/her meet the guest at the front gate or building entrance.
+The announcement of guests can be suspended (mostly in gated communities and highrises), i.e., guests can be turned away and told to contact the owner, who will meet them at the front gate or building entrance.

 • Parking.
 Associations providing valet parking (mostly highrise associations) can suspend those privileges to delinquent owners, their families, and guests.
 Guest parking can also be suspended, so guests must find parking outside the development.